0330 822 0505

 • Working Tax Credit

-Another way to supplement your income for the purposes of remortgaging is to ask your lender to consider any eligible assets you may have as extra security.
-This could include stocks, shares and pension funds, investment properties and even cash.
+Another way to supplement your income for remortgaging is to ask your lender to consider any eligible assets you may have as extra security.
+These could include stocks, shares, pension funds, investment properties, and even cash.

 A mortgage advisor can make sure you’re exploiting all potential sources of supplementary income to get the best deal possible.